CSYSI/DPU-Former/README.md

 ## Citation

-If you use DPU-Former method in your research or wish to refer to the baseline results published in the Model, please use the following BibTeX entry.
+If you use DPU-Former in your research or wish to refer to the baseline results, please use the following BibTeX entry.

 ```
 @article{DPU-Former,